 Making these allergy free cereal bars really doesn't require any special, difficult to find ingredients (or advanced cooking skills for that matter).
-In fact, this recipe really doesn't stray too much from the classic Rice Krispies bars that I made as a kid.
+In fact, this recipe really doesn't stray too much from the classic Rice Krispie bars that I made as a kid.

-If I can't find gluten free Rice Krispies, I usually use Rice Chex but you really could use any cereal that you like and that is free of your allergens.
+If I can't find gluten free crispy rice cereal, I usually use Rice Chex but you really could use any cereal that you like and that is free of your allergens.

 And decorating them can be a lot of fun, too.
 For Easter, I added pastel sprinkles (about 1/4 cup) to the mixture and formed them into egg shapes (I used a 1/3 cup measure) with my hands.
 If you try this, put a little water or cooking spray on your hands to keep them from sticking.

 After I made the eggs, I thought maybe I should try to make them into bunnies (yes, I really like to play with my food!)
 These aren't too pretty but you get the idea!

 - 1- 10 ounce bag of marshmallows

-2 tablespoons canola oil or "safe" margarine
+- 2 tablespoons canola oil or "safe" margarine

-1) In a large, microwaveable bowl melt the margarine (if using oil, skip this step).
+- In a large, microwaveable bowl melt the margarine (if using oil, skip this step).
 Combine the marshmallows and oil or melted margarine; toss to coat.
 Microwave on HIGH for 1 minute or until the marshmallows just start to expand.
 Remove from the microwave and stir the mixture until smooth.
 Add the cereal (and sprinkles if desired) and stir until it is evenly coated with the marshmallow mixture.